Anal Cancer Treatment (PDQ®): Treatment - Patient Information [NCI] - Treatment Option Overview

 Chemotherapy is a cancer treatment that uses drugs to stop the growth of cancer cells, either by killing the cells or by stopping the cells from dividing.
 When chemotherapy is taken by mouth or injected into a vein or muscle, the drugs enter the bloodstream and can reach cancer cells throughout the body (systemic chemotherapy).
 When chemotherapy is placed directly into the cerebrospinal fluid, an organ, or a body cavity such as the abdomen, the drugs mainly affect cancer cells in those areas (regional chemotherapy).
 The way the chemotherapy is given depends on the type and stage of the cancer being treated.

-- Localresection: A surgical procedure in which the tumor is cut from the anus along with some of the healthy tissue around it.
+- Local resection: A surgical procedure in which the tumor is cut from the anus along with some of the healthy tissue around it.
 Local resection may be used if the cancer is small and has not spread.
 This procedure may save the sphincter muscles so the patient can still control bowel movements.
-Tumors that develop in the lower part of the anus can often be removed with local resection.
+Tumors that form in the lower part of the anus can often be removed with local resection.

 - Abdominoperineal resection: A surgical procedure in which the anus, the rectum, and part of the sigmoid colon are removed through an incision made in the abdomen.
 The doctor sews the end of the intestine to an opening, called a stoma, made in the surface of the abdomen so body waste can be collected in a disposable bag outside of the body.
 This is called a colostomy.
 Lymph nodes that contain cancer may also be removed during this operation.

-Anal cancer surgery with colostomy.
-The anus, rectum, and part of the colon are removed, a stoma is created, and a colostomy bag is attached to the stoma.
+Resection of the colon with colostomy.
+Part of the colon containing the cancer and nearby healthy tissue are removed, a stoma is created, and a colostomy bag is attached to the stoma.